averyrijos/Optimized_GNN/substrate_p_vs_np.md

 All content in this document is © Avery Alexander Rijos and The Promethium Laboratory for Generative Systems.
 All rights reserved.
 This work is open for academic and noncommercial purposes.
 Use for commercial purposes requires explicit written permission.

+Email: averyarijos@outlook.com

+This document is an excerpt from a forthcoming book by Avery Alexander Rijos.

 ---

 ## A Formal Analysis Using $\Lambda$-Substrate Invariance and Generative Negation**